- 26 Nov 2008

 The Sciences of Design: Observations on an Emerging Field

-Executive Summary — This paper examines the sciences of design as an emerging field of study that cuts across disciplinary boundaries.
+Overview — This paper examines the sciences of design as an emerging field of study that cuts across disciplinary boundaries.
 The paper summarizes and synthesizes the positions, reflections, opportunities, and challenges expressed at the first doctoral consortium to explore the topic, held in 2008.
 It thus provides a useful agenda for clarifying and articulating important strands of this nascent field.
 Key concepts include:

 - Design sciences is a movement that affects not only the information systems discipline but also several allied disciplines, which must also contribute to its definition and participation.